Yang00002/obsidian-latex-suite-with-autoim/README.md

 - For `im.exe`, put it at wherever you want, but remember its path.

-Now you can enter you obsidian, before use autoIM, you need to edit the settings of Latex-Suite, setting the Auto IME Path to the path of `im.exe` and reenable Auto IME.
+Now you can enter you obsidian, before use autoIM, you need to edit the settings of Latex-Suite, setting the Auto IM Path to the path of `im.exe` and reenable Auto IM.

 You can find settings in

-`Obsidian > Settings > Latex Suite > Auto IME Settings`
+`Obsidian > Settings > Latex Suite > Auto IM Settings`

 You need to replace `main.js` and set path in every valuts you wanted to use autoIM.
 But they can share `im.exe`.